Back to all guides

 Memo Tip-In

-Use this when the page has room for one small paper, but not for the full story.
+Choose a memo tip-in when the spread has room for one small paper but not the full story.
 A plain memo becomes a tiny extra page.
+Artist Courtney Diaz writes that she feels less intimidated creating art in tip-in form than working directly on her journal pages.

 Attach the memo on the quietest edge.
 Left edge if you want it to turn like a page.
 Right edge if you want a little door.
 Top edge if you want a lift-up note.